 My rheumie always thinks its the sun but then acknowledges it isn't.
 He just knows I do get more sun that I can handle, causing the dark patches and my arms get red, not burnt, but as if the skin is inflamed and it goes away fast, sometimes right away when I get out of the sun.
 I get red in just a few seconds.

 Is your roseacea being treated?
 You might try it if not.
 That is an easy way to tell what is what.
 Maybe you are burning really easily like me, which is severe sun sensitivity.
 There are other skin conditions that can cause similar problems, even allergies to makeup or creams.
-I would go to the derm and see how much of a scar you get from a biopsy, or about treatments for biopsy.
+I would go to the derm and see how much of a scar you get from a biopsy, or about

 There are also things lke psoriasis and eczema.
 We get a lot of problems.